dilane3/randnjs/README.md

 # randnjs

-JavaScript Library that handle some random operation on numbers and arrays
+JavaScript Library that handle some random operations on numbers and arrays